Senior Program Associate, Atlanta

 The process for the hired applicant process will include:

-- Submit a Resume and answer the questionnaire.
+- Submit a Resume and a cover letter answering this question:

 - Applicants moved forward will continue on to a first round interview with a Repair Operations team member

-- Applicants who are moved to a second round will interview with Repair’s Service Corps Director, and Senior Director of Communities.
+- Applicants who are moved to the final round will interview with Repair’s Southeast Regional Director and Atlanta Repair’s City Director.

 - All finalists will need to provide 2 professional references.